 Mode of Instruction

-Students who score below 5.5 will have the opportunity to resit the exams.
+The course consists of a final written exam (100%).
+Students who score below 5.5 will have the opportunity to resit the exam.
 Dates and locations for retakes will be made available in the course hand out.
-Compensation is possible between both grades.

 A bibliography of required reading will made available on Brightspace.
 Students are not required to purchase any literature for the course.